Nikkeljohn/Calculator/README.md

 You can type or calculate to clear the display just hit "C" button it will clear everything from the display

+### Error Message

+To see error message, type any number which is not valid for calculation for example : type 7885()+8 and then hit error

 ### Responsiveness